 The Gaylord bobby pin was an ingeniously simple use of a little bit of metal.
 The Gladiator’s chassis was much the same thing… except bigger, and not nearly as simple.
-It was designed for function without mass, a heady concept in those days.
+It was designed for maximum function without added mass, a heady concept in those days.
 Jim Gaylord conceived a tubular center structure made of the alloy chromemolybdenium which was both lightweight and robust.
 He added channel steel perimeters and platform to reduce vibration and absorb road noise.
 The rear suspension was a conventional live axle design with leaf springs, but were positioned on the frame for ideal geometry and balance, achieving optimal handling.
 The front suspension was a typical wishbone set up, but it had tremendous wheel travel and minimal flex.
 And in these days before variable ratio power steering, Jim designed a hydraulic servo unit where the driver could adjust boost via a cockpit control dial.
 This advanced chassis technology gave the Gladiator a combination of supple ride and tenacious grip that no 1950s car from any country at any price could boast.

 Fitting its lofty status, no expense was spared on the Gladiator’s interior.
 The cockpit was graced with the finest leather and wood available.
 There were specially designed VDO gauges that used indicator needles shaped like the spear in the Gaylord emblem.
 Out back was a spare tire that could be easily slid out of a sub-compartment in the trunk and tipped to the pavement with minimal fuss… and without messing one’s eveningwear.
 Topping it all off was the world’s first electric powered retractable hardtop.
 Jim Gaylord designed it to be raised or lowered with the touch of a button using just one motor.
 Two years later Ford’s Skyliner would require seven to do the same job.